This is how the Southern DC3’s streamlined moderne livery was applied to the reigning Hangar Queen of Wigram ZK-AMY

-The Southern DC3 brief was for a quality “retro” design to makeover the aircraft with the minimum of effort and cost.
+The Southern DC3 brief was for a quality “retro” design to makeover AMY with the minimum of effort and cost while delivering the maximum power of visual communication to my client’s business.

 As I had designed the logo for the Southern DC3 I extended my airline branding consultancy to correctly position the look of the aircraft type to fit its design-led brand strategy.
 The DC3 concept had to allow for the vertical stabiliser graphics to be variable, to adapt to future private aviation contracts, as a space being offered for sponsorship as part of the initial fund-raising drive and to generate on-going earnings.